Voting options for people with disability

 The Information Person or Queue Controller is available at selected polling places to provide information and to offer assistance to electors.
 This person is often visible by them wearing a shirt with an ‘i’ on the front.

-During an election, the Commission aims to visit hospitals and selected institutions such as nursing homes, aged care facilities and retirement homes to provide electors the opportunity to vote without having to leave the premises.
+During the State election, the Commission will visit hospitals and selected institutions such as nursing homes, aged care facilities and retirement homes to provide electors the opportunity to vote without having to leave the premises.

-The date and time that mobile polling will take place is advertised at the venue in advance of polling.
+The date and time that mobile polling will take place will be advertised at the venue in advance of polling.

-In some circumstances, electors with disability may be eligible to apply for registration as a general early voter.
+In some circumstances, electors with disability may be eligible to apply for registration as a general early voter ( external site PDF 1.5 MB).
 This means that ballot papers are automatically sent to electors after the election has been announced and ballot papers have been printed.